Take off to the next level

-While there's no right or wrong answer, there are a few factors to consider when setting your prices.
+While there's not always a right or wrong answer, there are a few factors to consider when determining the price of your dropshipping products.

-When it comes to Dropshipping, product pricing is all about margin.
-Your goal should be to price your products in a way that allows you to make a healthy profit while still being competitive.
+When it comes to dropshipping, product pricing revolves around the margin.
+Your objective should be to set your prices so as to make a good profit while remaining competitive.

 To do this, you'll need to take into account the cost of goods sold (COGS), delivery costs, and all other associated expenses.